 1) Use Good Equipment

 The camera you use can make a huge difference.
 I’m lucky – or rather I planned it that way – that my phone has an awesome camera.
 Samsung Galaxy Note 4 (but all my Samsung Galaxy products have had amazing cameras).
 I hear that iPhones also take amazing pictures.
-My Nikon 7100 DSLR does take better pictures than my Samsung Galaxy but the benefit is mostly in the faster shutter speed and the ability to get creative with aperture and shutter speed.
-It’s not practical to bring or use in all cases because it’s heavy in big.
+My Nikon 7100 DSLR takes way more professional and crisp pictures than my Samsung Galaxy but the benefit is mostly in the faster shutter speed and the ability to get creative with manual settings.
+Note: The 18-140 f/3.5-5.6G lens is amazing and pretty much all I use.
+If I want to get more artsy, I use my 50 mm f/1.8 lens.
+It’s not practical to bring or use in all cases because it’s heavy and big though (although it’s become much easier to carry in use in nice weather when mounted to my backpack strap using the Peak Design CapturePRO Camera Clip).
 If I don’t want to carry it, but want more control over my photos than I get on my smartphone, I bring my mirrorless camera (mini DSLR) with interchangeable lenses – a Nikon 1 J5.
 The bottom line is pick something with good resolution, good color depth, and know how to use it.

 2) Set Your Intention (and set aside the time)